When it comes to being in the sun, we need to use precautions. Have fun but be safe. A few things to remember when you are having fun in the sun:

 Now you can make your own!
-By using YL essential oil products, you can give health to your body while you are protecting it!
+By using essential oil products, you can give health to your body while you are protecting it!
 Using toxic creams and lotions is one of the reasons why we have the skin conditions we encounter today.
-To catch you up on just one product that is listed in many of our skin care products, read about Propylene Glycol.

 If you want to use all natural sunscreen and don't want to purchase any, consider making your own.
 All natural sunscreens can easily be made with pure therapeutic grade essential oils and a carrier oil, like coconut, jojoba, avocado, grape seed oil, or V-6 oil.
 Essential oils have been used for thousands of years to both prevent and to treat sunburns.

-Which essential oils are the best for sunscreen protection?
+Which essential oils are the best for natural sunscreen?